AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Power Shot.** If you can make multiple attacks as part of the Attack Action, you can instead expend the extra attacks to make one, more powerful attack when you Attack with a Firearm.
 If you hit with this Attack, you can roll additional weapon damage die equal to the number of attacks expended and add their results to the damage of the Attack.

-**Sniper.** You do not have Disadvantage on ranged Attack Rolls with a Firearm when you Attack at Long Range, or while Prone.
+**Sniper.** You do not have Disadvantage on Ranged Attack Rolls with a Firearm when you Attack at Long Range, or while Prone.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}